-A staple of Middle Eastern diets, this is a purée of cooked chickpeas, flavoured with tahini (a paste of roasted sesame seeds) plus olive oil, lemon juice and salt, and is classically served as a dip with hot flatbreads, but is equally good as a dip for raw vegetables.
+Hummus or houmous is a staple of Middle Eastern diets.
+It's a purée of cooked chickpeas, flavoured with tahini (a paste of roasted sesame seeds) plus olive oil, lemon juice and salt, and is classically served as a dip with hot flatbreads, but is equally good as a dip for raw vegetables.

 Although very nutritious, it is rather high in calories so should be eaten in moderation by those watching their weight.

-Read our guide on whether to make or buy houmous.
+Read our guide on whether to make or buy hummus.

 Widely sold commercially, both plain and with many types of added flavourings.
 Easily made at home if you have a liquidiser or food processor.